CongWang141/my_website/content/blog/asset pricing via machine learning/index.md

 ###  `3 Conclusion`

 This paper uses a widely studied topic -- predicting returns as a playground, testing different kinds of machine learning methods, the result shows that machine learning can help improve predicting ability for asset returns.
-Most importantly this paper stands for a standard machine learning text book help new researchers and practitioners understand the mystery of those methods in fintech industry.
+Most importantly this paper stands for a standard machine learning text book help new researchers and practitioners understand the mystery of those methods in fin tech industry.